Can A Born-again Christian Be Demon-Possessed?

 Many other similar personal experiences are put forth as supposed “evidence” that Christians can have demons.
 There are simple explanations for these things that do not require the anti-biblical assumption that they were possessed by demons.

 - • Not everyone attending a Christian church is a Christian.
 Millions of churchgoers have never had a personal conversion experience of repenting of sin and accepting Jesus Christ as the only way of salvation.
 (I personally attended church for 25 years before having a life-changing faith encounter with Jesus as my Lord and Savior.)
 Without that born-again experience, and therefore lacking the presence of the Holy Spirit within them, they are subject to a vast array of demonic attacks.

 - • 2 Peter 2:20-21 If they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and are overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them.
 Some who have known the Lord depart from their faith and end up “worse off at the end than they were at the beginning.”

 - • Even genuine Christians sometimes act in ridiculous ways.
-I remember one pastor’s wife in a small Alaskan church.
+I remember one pastor’s wife in a small church in Alaska.
 She wailed aloud in a very distracting way throughout much of the church service.
 Another Alaskan pastor told me how he was trying to pray for a lady after the service, and every time he would lay hands on her to pray, she would jerk around violently.
 Finally he said to her, “Ma’am, you’re going to have to hold still so I can pray for you!”